r1beirin/parserPy/README.md

 # parserPy
-It's a simple parser in Python to use in .dll or .exe file!
+It's a simple parser in Python to use in .dll or .exe file.
+This write a parser.txt with content.

 ## requirements
 ```bash